Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 ### 2. Attach a Lightstreamer consumer

-   After starting the publisher, open the provided [sample web client](web-client/index.html) in your browser, similar to the one used for the _Quick Start_ app, to see real-time updates populating the front-end page immediately.
+   After starting the publisher, open in your browse the provided [sample web client](web-client/index.html), similar to the one used for the _Quick Start_ app, to see real-time updates populating the front-end page immediately.

    ![consumer_video](/pictures/end-to-end-streaming.gif)